cockroachdb/docs/v23.1/architecture/transaction-layer.md

 - Dealing with transactions' state.
 After a transaction is started, `TxnCoordSender` starts asynchronously sending heartbeat messages to that transaction's transaction record, which signals that it should be kept alive.
 If the `TxnCoordSender`'s heartbeating stops, the transaction record is moved to the `ABORTED` status.
 - Tracking each written key or key range over the course of the transaction.
 - Clearing the accumulated write intent for the transaction when it's committed or aborted.
-All operations being performed as part of a transaction have to go through the same `TxnCoordSender` to account for all of its write intents, which optimizes the cleanup process.
+All of a transaction's operations go through the same `TxnCoordSender` to account for all of its write intents and to optimize the cleanup process.

 After setting up this bookkeeping, the request is passed to the `DistSender` in the distribution layer.